dmaymay/api_coordinates_scrape/README.md

 Iterate: Continue the process iteratively, querying the API for each new point, constructing new sub-polygons, and increasing the resolution until there are no more sub-polygons left to query.

 Notes
-The code is primarily a proof of concept and was developed over a short period.
+The code was for one-time use and was developed over a short period.
 It might not be the most efficient or neatly organized but serves its purpose for this specific project.